thalescm/kafka-nodejs/README.md

 NodeJS is Ready.

+<a name="Lets make some simple changes to exsisting script to handle JSON."></a>

-### Lets make some simple changes to exsisting script to handle JSON.
+## Lets make some simple changes to exsisting script to handle JSON.

 Here is a simple script to handle JSON data.